On the accuracy of the Chakrabarti-Hudson approximation to $\pi$: Introduction

 It is generally recognized, see \cite{Knorr}, that the extant MC is a post-Archimedean revision of Archimedes' original and far more comprehensive treatment of the circle.
 For example, \textsc{Heron}, \emph{Metrica} I,~32 \cite{Heron}, quotes a theorem of Archimedes from (MC), which is \emph{not present in the extant version}.
 The theorem states that \emph{the area of a circular sector exceeds four-thirds the area of the greatest inscribable triangle}.
 In terms of the notation above, this inequality affirms that:

-The right hand side of \eqref{Hero} is a \emph{convex combination} of $\pi_{2n}$ and $\pi_n$ since $\frac{4}{3} - \frac{1}{3} = 1$.
+The right hand side of \eqref{Hero} is a \emph{(generalized) convex combination} of $\pi_{2n}$ and $\pi_n$ since $\frac{4}{3} - \frac{1}{3} = 1$.
+(We used the adjetive ``generalized" since usually the coefficients in a convex combination are taken to be positive.
+We will supress the word ``generalized" from here on, hoping that the reader will keep this comment in mind.)
 Moreover, its form argues for the fact that the original treatise of Archimedes studied convergence-improvement inequalities derived by means of geometric theory.
 Unfortunately, such theoretical aspects apparently proved too subtle for the uses of later commentators such as Heron.

 Observe that the formula of \textsc{Chakrabarti \& Hudson} \eqref{CH}, too, is a convex combination of its terms.

 Such convex combinations did not reappear until the sixteenth and seventeenth centuries in the work of \textsc{Snell}~\cite{Snell} and \textsc{Huygens}~\cite{Huy}.
 The former stated and the latter proved the following upper bound inequality: